Flex-project-team/ComBS/README.md

 ### Background

 Com Storm is a mobile app for making comics, built using React Native.
+This app is intended to improve the poor quality of content in newspaper comics after the retirement of Bill Watterson.
+With how easy it is to get carpal tunnel syndrome, this app might end up saving lives :).

 ### Functionality and MVP